vaavaav/SHARDS-cpp/README.md

 # SHARDS-cpp

 This is an implementation of the miss ratio curve online construction technique [SHARDS](https://www.usenix.org/conference/fast15/technical-sessions/presentation/waldspurger) in C++.
-It is heavily inspired in [SHARDS-C](https://github.com/jorgermurillo/SHARDS-C), a fanmade implementation in C.
+It is heavily inspired by [SHARDS-C](https://github.com/jorgermurillo/SHARDS-C), a fanmade implementation in C.

 ## Integration through CMake